rwbl/domoticz-homeautomation-workbook/scripts/README.md

 The files with extension _.rule_ are ESP Easy rules.

 ### RaspberryMatic
-The file with extention _.script_ are RaspMatic scripts used in programs.
+The files with extension _.script_ are RaspMatic scripts used in various function and chapter "Explore RaspberryMatic".

 ### Archives
 The files with extension _.zip_ are archives named as the function.
 The archive contains the required files with subfolders.
-Example: emailcontrol.zip.
+Example: email_control.zip.

+### HTML
+The files with extension _.html_ are custom pages from the chapter "Explore Custom Pages".

+### Tinkerforge
+The files starting with _tf_ are scripts (dzVents, Python, Bash) from the chapter "Explore Tinkerforge".